arjunkomath/data-router/README.md

 # Data Router

 A JSON-configured database query router with automatic API generation for PostgreSQL.

-Built with Bun for maximum performance and simplicity.
+> In layman's terms, you can create API endpoints for exposing data from a Postgres DB.

+## Why?

+I used this to create internal endpoints that would expose data from a DB through APIs, mostly for debugging & analytics purposes.

+> [!WARNING]
+> **Lot of the code was written by AI (Claude)**, this was an experiment and I didn't want to spend hours writing this.
+>
+> If you're wondering this works; yes, it works fine.

+Over to you Claude.

+---

 ## Features